Ecommerce Templates > ASP

 - Log in to your PayPal account and click on Profile.

-- In the left hand "Account Information" column click "API Access".
+- In the left hand "My Selling Tools" column click "API Access".

 - Click on "Request API Credentials", check "API Signature", agree to the terms and press Submit.